← Back to Articles

 The capability I was missing then exists now.
 And when I think about the people leading engineering teams who are still in those situations today, protecting their teams the only way they know how, what I want them to take from this is simple.

 Today, I would build the prototype.
-That changes everything downstream from it.
+That is a different conversation from the one I had then.

 Daniel Suszczynski